-- 1. Field Placement: The first component is the field-placement component where students work at a selected field-placement site under the direct supervision of a judge or licensed, practicing attorney. - 2.
+- 1. Field Placement: The first component is the field-placement component where students work at a selected field-placement site under the direct supervision of a judge or licensed, practicing attorney, who shall have been selected, trained, and evaluated pursuant to the School of Law's Externship Plan.
+The field placement supervisor and the faculty supervisor shall communicate regarding the student's participation in the Externship Program in accordance with the School of Law's Externship Plan. - 2.
 Classroom: The second component is a class component where the students meet with the Director of the Externship Program at regularly scheduled classroom sessions over the semester.
 The scheduled classes provide for instruction on issues associated with the practice of law as a profession. - 3.
-Faculty Supervision: The third component is a reflective component where students meet regularly over the semester with a faculty sponsor from the School of Law who ensures the Externship policies are being followed, ensures that the Externship Course requirements are being met, and provides one-on-one sessions for reflection on issues that arise with respect to clients and the work environment including ethical issues.
+Faculty Supervision: The third component is a reflective component where students meet regularly over the semester with a faculty sponsor- a full-time member of the faculty from the School of Law- who ensures the Externship policies are being followed, ensures that the Externship Course requirements are being met, and provides one-on-one sessions for reflection on issues that arise with respect to clients and the work environment.
 The faculty sponsors also review their externs' time logs, journals, and writings.

-Hour Requirements:
+C. Hour Requirements

 Students who enroll in the three credit-hour Externship Course must work at their field-placement sites or on site-related activities for a minimum number of hours over the semester.
 Students who register for the two credit-hour Externship Course must work at their field-placement sites or on site-related activities for a minimum number of hours over the semester.
 The specific number of hours has not yet been determined and will be determined by the faculty with significant input from the Externship Director.
 The externship policies will provide that students must work at the site a minimum of six weeks over the semester; however, students will be encouraged during the fall and spring semesters to work twelve weeks due to their class schedules.
-Students in both courses must attend, during the semester, four hours of scheduled classroom instruction with the Externship Director and must meet with their faculty sponsors an additional four hours over the semester.
+Students in both courses must attend, during the semester, four hours of scheduled classroom instruction with the Externship Director and must meet with their faculty sponsors an additional four hours over the course of the semester.

-Pass/Fail Grading:
+D. Pass/Fail Grading

 The Externship Course will be graded on a pass or fail basis.
-To receive a passing grade for the Externship Course, a student must successfully: (a) provide weekly written reports to his or her faculty sponsor consisting of a time log of hours worked and a journal entry of 500 words, providing reflections on program-approved topics; (b) submit up to three writings completed under the supervision of the site supervisor; (c) attend the regularly scheduled classes; (d) meet with his or her faculty sponsor four hours over the semester; and (e) receive a satisfactory midterm and final evaluation from the site supervisor.
-(ADD) The faculty sponsor maintains a notebook for the extern over the semester which contains the extern's time logs, journal entries and writings; recommends the grade; and submits the recommended grade and all written work to the Externship Director for final review.
-The Externship Director transmits the final grade to the proper administrative assistant.
+To receive a passing grade for the Externship Course, a student must successfully: (a) provide weekly written reports to his or her faculty sponsor consisting of a time log of hours worked and a journal entry of 500 words, providing reflections on program-approved topics; (b) submit up to three writings completed under the supervision of the site supervisor; (c) attend the regularly scheduled classes; (d) meet with his or her faculty sponsor four hours over the semester; (e) receive a satisfactory mid-term and final evaluation from the site supervisor; and (f) meet all requirements without receiving any type of compensation or remuneration, with the exception of reimbursement of reasonable out-of-pocket expenses related to the field placement.